cellml/libcellml/docs/tutorials/tutorial5/tutorial5_cpp.rst

 .. code-block:: console

-     Description: MathML ci element has the child text 'alpha_n' which does not correspond with any variable names present in component 'HodgkinHuxleySingleIonChannel' and is not a variable defined within a bvar element.
+     Description: MathML ci element has the child text 'alpha_y' which does not correspond with any variable names present in component 'HodgkinHuxleySingleIonChannel' and is not a variable defined within a bvar element.